victoriajeniluc/Practice/Java/Java_notes.md

 * ctrl + 6 + v will pull up the VCS control popup
 * command + n will help generate a constructor, getter/setter for you
 * shift + command + up / down arrow allows you to move the line of code
+* ctrl + h shows the hierarchy of the class
+* command + o finds the class
+* option + command + o finds the method
+* command + e will show the most recent files
+* alt + enter will create the method you need for your test
+* alt + command + f creates your varibles in your test to be field declaration